davewalker60/pmdup/pages/content/about-camp.md

 * Exploring restaurants and cuisines
 * Spending time one-on-one or in small groups with other attendees
 * Music jams
-* And even a Super Bowl party
+* And some years, even a Super Bowl party

 All of these experiences allow for a spaciousness that most camps don’t have.